zimmydev/varrocksquare/README.md

 # Varrock Square [![Build Status](https://travis-ci.com/zimmydev/varrocksquare.svg?branch=master)](https://travis-ci.com/zimmydev/varrocksquare)

 Varrock Square is a social blogging platform designed for the free-to-play [Old School RuneScape](https://oldschool.runescape.com) community.
-It's perfect if you want to write a guide for your fellow players, or simply keep a log of your daily progress.
-Perhaps you want to write an article discussing potential updates to the game, attaching a poll for quick feedback?
+It's the perfect tool if you want to write a guide for your fellow players, or simply keep a log of your daily progress.
+Perhaps you want to discuss potential updates to the game, attaching a poll for quick feedback?
 On Varrock Square, you can do all this and more!

 ## Project Status